zk1tty/rebrowse-app/doc/architecture.md

 2. Data structure of the event history file?

-- The UserInputTracker.export_events_to_json() method defines the structure.
+- The Recorder.export_events_to_json() method defines the structure.
 It's a JSON object with the following top-level keys:
     - "version": A version string (e.g., "1.0").
     - "timestamp": A Unix timestamp indicating when the file was exported.
     - "events": A list, where each item in the list is an object representing a single recorded user event.